milvus-io/pymilvus/doc/source/contribute.rst

 **2. Add unit tests for your codes**

+To run unit test in github action, you need make sure the last commit message of PR starts with "[ci]".

 **3. Pass pylint check**

 In the root directory, run ``pylint --rcfile=pylint.conf milvus/client`` to make sure the rate is 10.